Opening the Vocabulary of Egocentric Actions: Method

 \subsection{Object Agnostic Pretraining (OAP)}

-The aim of OAP is to pull instances having the same verb as the anchor (irrespective of its object class) close in the embedding space and contrast them against instances having different verbs.
+OAP aims to pull instances with the same verb as the anchor close in the embedding space (irrespective of its object class) and contrast them against instances with different verbs.
 We randomly sample a batch $B = \{(x_1, y_1),..., (x_i, y_i),...,(x_N, y_N)\}$ where $y_i$ is the verb class for the raw video clip $x_i \in \mathbb X_{train}$ and $N$ is the batch size.
-We first use random photometric augmentations like gaussian blur and color jittering to create two views of each anchor thus doubling the batch size to $2N$.
+We first use random photometric augmentations like Gaussian blur and color jittering to create two views of each anchor, thus doubling the batch size to $2N$.
 Each view is then fed to the verb encoder $f_{\theta}$ followed by a projection head $g_{\theta}$ which generates features for the whole batch $\{z_1, z_2,...,z_{2N}\}$.
 These features are then normalized to the unit hypersphere.
-We train the verb encoder using the standard supervised contrastive loss~\cite{khosla2020supervised}.
-Videos sampled from $B$ having the same verb class as the anchor are considered positives.
+The verb encoder is trained with the standard supervised contrastive loss~\cite{khosla2020supervised}.
+Videos sampled from $B$ with the same verb as the anchor are considered positives.
 For each anchor $z_i$ we have the bag of positives $\mathcal{P}_i = \{z_j | y_j=y_i, \forall j \in [1,~2N]\}$.
-We use the $\mathcal{L}_{out}$ loss with a $\tau_{out}$ temperature parameter as follows:
+We use the loss $\mathcal{L}_{out}$ with temperature parameter $\tau_{out}$:

-\paragraph{Guiding Augmentations.} Generation of in-class positives is still bounded by the verb-object compositions in the training set.
-Our intuition is that as long as a verb is being performed in a video, interchanging objects and the presence of other objects in the background should not affect the outcome.
-To reduce the reliance on such objects for verb prediction, we use a set of lightweight guiding augmentations that can be generated online during training to diversify the set of positives.
+\paragraph{Guiding Augmentations.} Sampling in-class positives is still bounded by the verb-object compositions in the training set.
+Our intuition is that as long as a verb is being performed in a video, exchanging objects and the presence of other distractor objects in the background should not affect the outcome of the verb encoder.
+To reduce the reliance on such objects for verb prediction, we propose a set of guiding augmentations to diversify the set of positives.
+The augmentations are lightweight and allow new positives to be generated online during training.